Circularity Capital

 Series D in 2023

-Matsmart Scandinavia AB is an online platform based in Skogås, Sweden, that specializes in selling surplus food products.
-Founded in 2014 by Karl Andersson, Erik Södergren, and Ulf Skagerström, the company aims to combat food waste by offering items that might otherwise be discarded due to reasons such as packaging changes or approaching expiration dates.
-Matsmart has experienced significant growth since its inception, expanding its operations to Norway and Finland and achieving recurring revenues of SEK 200 million.
-In 2017 alone, the company successfully saved 2,022 tonnes of food from being wasted.
-By providing a marketplace for discounted groceries and personal care products, Matsmart enables suppliers to move surplus inventory while helping to reduce overall food wastage.
+Matsmart Scandinavia AB is an online platform based in Skogås, Sweden, that specializes in selling surplus food products at discounted prices.
+Founded in 2014 by Karl Andersson, Erik Södergren, and Ulf Skagerström, the company addresses the issue of food waste by offering items that may otherwise be discarded due to packaging changes, approaching expiration dates, or other factors.
+Matsmart has successfully expanded its operations to Norway and Finland, achieving significant growth in the process, with recurring revenues reaching SEK 200 million.
+In 2017 alone, the company managed to save 2,022 tonnes of food from being wasted, providing suppliers with a viable outlet for their surplus inventory while promoting sustainability in the grocery sector.

 Motatos